iot49/photo-web/README.md

 docker compose logs -f
 ```

-Check the log for errors.
-If everything goes well, you should be able to access the app from anywhere in the world under the domain you purchased, e.g. `https://your-domain.com`.
+Check the logs for errors.
+If successful, access your app globally at `https://your-domain.com`.

-Repeat these steps to restart the app.
-For shutting down, run
+To restart the app, repeat the above steps.
+To shut down:

 ```bash
 docker compose down
 ```

-Optionally (and for better efficiency), set up a local DNS server to point your domain to the server photo-web is running on.
-Many routers have build-in DNS servers that can do this.
-Now when accessing photo-web locally, all traffic is handled locally.
-Depending on your internet connection you may see faster speed.
-Away from home Cloudflare takes care of forwarding access from the internet to your server.
-Point `your-domain.com` and `traefik.your-domain.com` to the server.
-The latter entry is only required to access the Traefik dashboard.
+**Optional:** Configure your router's DNS to point your domain to the local server for faster local access.
+Point both `your-domain.com` and `traefik.your-domain.com` to the server (the latter for Traefik dashboard access).

-Optionally build the documentation.
-From the project root run
+**Optional:** Build documentation from the project root:

 ```bash
 pip install mkdocs>=1.5.0